Nikhil-Jagtap619/ERD-Food-Delivery-System/README.md

-Online Food Ordering System ER Diagram
-This document outlines the Entity-Relationship Diagram (ERD) for an Online Food Ordering System, a web and mobile-based e-commerce platform designed for organizations to showcase menus and process customer orders.
-The ERD serves as the foundational design for the system's database.

-ERD Components Explained:
-Entities (Rectangles): Represent tables in the database.

-Attributes (Ovals): Represent columns or fields within tables.
-Underlined attributes denote primary keys.

-Relationships (Diamonds): Illustrate connections between entities (e.g., primary key to foreign key links).

-Key Steps in ERD Creation:
-Identify Entities: Determine all core components that will store data.

-Identify Relationships: Define how these entities interact with each other (e.g., one-to-one, one-to-many).

-Add Attributes: Specify the details and characteristics for each entity.

-Entities in the Online Food Ordering System ERD:
-The system's design incorporates nine primary entities:

-User: Manages user accounts and access.

-Site Information: Stores general website details.

-Payment: Handles transaction data.

-Order: Records customer orders.

-Order Details: Contains specifics of items within an order.

-Customer: Stores customer profiles.

-Rating: Manages customer feedback and ratings.

-Menu: Contains information about food items.

-Menu Type: Categorizes menu items.

-Relationships Overview:
-The ERD defines various relationships, including:

-One-to-one between User and Site Information.

-One-to-many between User and Order.

-One-to-many between Customer and Order.

-And many other relationships linking the entities to ensure data integrity and flow.

-Attributes:
-Each entity is detailed with specific attributes, including primary keys (underlined) and foreign keys (linking to other tables).

-This ERD is the blueprint for the database, and the next phase involves converting this design into an actual functional database.
+# Summary of Online Food Ordering System ER Diagram

+This article from iNetTutor.com provides a step-by-step guide to creating an Entity Relationship Diagram (ERD) for an Online Food Ordering System.
+This system is described as a web and mobile-based e-commerce platform that enables organizations to post menus and accept customer orders.
+The ERD is crucial for establishing the database foundation.

+## ER Diagram Basics

+The article explains the fundamental symbols used in an ER Diagram:
+* **Rectangles:** Represent entities (which correspond to database tables).
+* **Ovals:** Represent attributes (columns or fields within tables).
+* **Diamonds:** Represent relationships (connections between primary and foreign keys).

+## Rules for ERD Creation

+Three core rules for creating an ERD are highlighted:
+1. Identify all relevant entities.
+2. Establish relationships between these entities.
+3. Add meaningful attributes to each entity.

+## Step-by-Step Process

+The process of creating the ERD is broken down into three steps:

+### Step 1: Identifying Entities
+The key entities for the Online Food Ordering System include:
+* User
+* Site Information
+* Payment
+* Order
+* Order Details
+* Customer
+* Rating
+* Menu
+* Menu Type

+### Step 2: Establishing Relationships
+This step details the various one-to-one and one-to-many relationships between the identified entities.
+Examples include:
+* Users managing site information.
+* Users processing orders and payments.
+* Customers placing orders.
+* Menus having multiple ratings.

+### Step 3: Adding Attributes
+Finally, specific attributes are added to each entity, with primary keys being underlined.

+## Conclusion

+The article concludes by stating that the next logical step after creating the ERD is to convert this plan into an actual database.